MartinBa9210/BIDSify/README.md

 * setter
 * distortion

-Therefor, all seqences, except Resting State, will be named according their DICOM folder name.
+Therefore, all seqences, except Resting State, will be named according their DICOM folder name.
 Futur updates will improve this concept.
 BIDSify will promt the given options and provide a summary on Spin-Echo Fieldmaps measured in AP/PA were found in the correct configuration and SBref sequences if there are any.
 Further it lists the sequences, not recognized by the script.
 Futur updates will treat them as well.

 ## Approach and acknowlegdements